OpenTechStrategies/timelines/README.md

+Code to make timelines from Google Spreadsheets.
+For each timeline, we've added a separate branch with different titles, sources, and styling, but the baseline material is the same.
+You probably want to use the master branch as the basis for your work.
+Master was
+originally:

 Presentation and accompanying materials for OSCON 2012 presentation "US Government v.
 Open Source: A History and Lessons Learned", with Gunnar Hellekson (Red Hat) and Karl Fogel (Open Tech Strategies).